kibook/s1kd-tools/tools/s1kd-refs/README.md

     Specify a custom format for printed references. \<fmt\> is a format string, where the following variables can be given:

+      - %code% - The code of the reference.

       - %file% - The filename of the referenced object (nothing is printed if no file is matched).

+      - %fragment% - The fragment part of a reference (nothing is printed if there is no fragment).

       - %line% - The line number where the reference occurs in the source.